haxtheweb/edtechjoker/draft-outline.md

 - How did you get the relationship between Searching and rendering results working
 - Draw a diagram on draw.io for user interaction pattern.
 What happens from user input, through machine sending value, to re-rendering on the page
 - Think of a real world use-case from industry (Media streaming, youtube, corporate, cable company provider, web platform, etc) where micro-service architecture could fit into their business context.
 How could we use this approach to solve a real problem at a company currently using a monolithic design architecture?
+- More questions you have / things your stuck on

 ## Week 13 - Project 2 Due; begin scoping Project 3
 - More feedback